PintaProject/user-guide/docs/effects.md

 ![kfcpolarinversion](img/kfcpolarinversion.PNG)

 The **Polar Inversion** effect applies a transformation between Cartesian and Polar coordinate systems, resulting in a positional transformation which recursively wraps the image around itself in an endlessly repeating pattern.
-A dialog box populates with multiple configurations.

- 1. Select the *Polar Inversion* effect from the **Effects > Distort** dropdown.
+1. Go to **Effects** > **Distorted** and select **Polar Inversion**.
+The **Polar Inversion** dialogue box will then appear.
 ![polarinversionbox](img/polarinversionbox.PNG)

 2. Adjust the **Amount** slider to control the strength of the effect.
 A higher value yields a stronger inversion.